The controversy-racked Commission for Gender Equality (CGE) is plagued by new woes with chairperson Nomboniso Gasa accused by employees of graft.

 This comes less than a year after management crises at the CGE led to then chief executive Chana Majake being frog-marched from the commission’s headquarters.

 “The allegations that have been placed by the Mail & Guardian are absolutely untrue,” said Gasa, responding from New York this week.
-M&G, on her return, to peruse documents in her possession that would show the “allegations to be malicious”.
+She promised to invite the M&G, on her return, to peruse documents in her possession that would show the “allegations to be malicious”.
 She questioned the timing of the allegations against her and promised to “unpack” them.

 The M&G has a copy of a memorandum sent by three CGE staffers last October to President Kgalema Motlanthe, Justice Minister Enver Surty and Parliament asking that Gasa be relieved of her duties because of various allegations of mismanagement.